Alan Haselhurst: 1997–2017

-Haselhurst chose not to seek re-election as a Commons Deputy Speaker after the 2010 general election, since, by convention, the Chairman of Ways and Means should come from a different party affiliation than that of the Speaker, he would only have been eligible to stand for First Deputy Chairman, junior to his previous office.
-Nevertheless, his fellow parliamentarians entrusted him to continue as Interim Deputy Speaker chairing debates in the House of Commons during the period between the State Opening of Parliament and its election of new Deputy Speakers.
+Haselhurst chose not to seek re-election as a Commons Deputy Speaker after the 2010 general election.
+Since, by convention, the Chairman of Ways and Means should come from a different party affiliation from the Speaker, Haselhurst would have been eligible only to stand for First Deputy Chairman, junior to his previous office.
+Nevertheless, his fellow parliamentarians entrusted him to continue as Interim Deputy Speaker during the period between the State Opening of Parliament and its election of new Deputy Speakers.
 On 27 July 2010, Haselhurst was elected Chairman of the House of Commons Administration Committee, having been defeated in the election for Chairman of the Backbench Business Committee by Natascha Engel.

-In July 2010, Haselhurst became Chairman of the UK Commonwealth Parliamentary Association then, in the following year at the Commonwealth Parliamentary Conference at London in July 2011, being elected Chairman of the Commonwealth Parliamentary Association's Executive Committee, serving until October 2014, and overseeing parliamentary procedure throughout the Commonwealth.
+In July 2010, Haselhurst became Chairman of the UK Commonwealth Parliamentary Association and then, at the Commonwealth Parliamentary Conference at London in July 2011, was elected Chairman of the Commonwealth Parliamentary Association's Executive Committee, serving until October 2014, and overseeing parliamentary procedure throughout the Commonwealth.
 He succeeded the Malaysian Datuk Seri Haji Shafie Apdal; the previous British parliamentarian elected to this post had been Sir Colin Shepherd in 1996.

-Reselected as the Conservative Party candidate for the next election at a meeting of the local party association on 13 February 2014, Haselhurst was again returned to Parliament at the 2015 general election.
+Haselhurst was reselected as the Conservative Party candidate for the next election at a meeting of the local party association on 13 February 2014, and was again returned to Parliament at the 2015 general election.

-A staunch opponent of Brexit at the 2016 referendum, in April 2017, Haselhurst announced that he would not be contesting the 2017 general election, having initially indicated his intention to stand.
+A staunch opponent of Brexit at the 2016 referendum, in April 2017, Haselhurst announced that he would not contest the 2017 general election, after having initially indicated his intention to stand.
 About his change of mind he commented: "I feel now that my initial instinctive response was premature...
 I have begun to recognize that it might test the friendship and goodwill of so many people whose support I have enjoyed if I sought to do so for a further five years!"

-A supporter of community-based projects he was for a time a Director of Turning Point, a charity working with socially-excluded young people.
-A europhile and ally of Kenneth Clarke, Lord Haselhurst has for a long time been regarded as a one-nation Conservative.
+A supporter of community-based projects, he was for a time a Director of Turning Point, a charity working with socially excluded young people.
+A europhile and ally of Kenneth Clarke, Lord Haselhurst was for a long time regarded as a one-nation Conservative.